universe-builders/universe-builders.github.io/void-survivors/art-direction.md

 ----

+## Direction
+The art direction should be familiar to the target audience, which play games such as Minecraft, Roblox, and Fortnite.
+These games tend to have vibrant, low-fidelity, and/or voxel art styles.
 ## 🪘 Art Pillars 🪘

 These pillars help drive decisions and direction in all aspects of the art for Void Survivors.